Transitioning to a Floor Bed- Some Insights and Ideas!

 We want to mention that regulations require us to recommend waiting until 15 months to start using a floor bed.

-Many Montessori families choose to transition their child to the floor bed prior to that by ensuring the child's bedroom is a safe place for an infant to be unsupervised.
-Ultimately, we know that parents know their child's environment, capabilities, and development better than anyone and we trust parents to do what is best for their children.
+However, many Montessori families choose to make the switch earlier by ensuring that their child’s room is a completely safe space for an infant to be unsupervised.
+Ultimately, parents know their child’s environment, abilities, and development best, and we trust them to make the decision that feels right for their family.

-Pediatric sleep consultant and occupational therapist, Jessie Sweeney, OTR/L and owner of Supporting Littles shared that “every child and parent is unique and, therefore, there is never a one-size fits all method or answer.”
+As pediatric sleep consultant and occupational therapist Jessie Sweeney, OTR/L and owner of Supporting Littles, explains, “Every child and parent is unique, and therefore, there is never a one-size-fits-all method or answer.”

-• remove choking hazards and any toys that may be deemed unsafe
+• Remove small items: Eliminate choking hazards and any toys or objects that could be unsafe.

-• properly anchor and attach dressers, shelving, and other heavy items to the wall
+• Anchor heavy furniture: Properly secure dressers, shelves, and other heavy items to the wall to prevent tipping.

 We hope that this has offered some helpful insights.
 If you have additional questions or want to share your experience using a floor bed, we would love to hear about it!
 Feel free to comment below, send us a dm on Instagram at @sprout_kids, or email us at support@sprout-kids.com.